The League of Legends mobile version will soon have a trial period

 How do you receive this news?
 Would you like to be part of the League of Legends: Wild Rift trial period?
 Tell us in the comments.

-which is being a sensation on Twitch and whose closed Beta is already available in Latin America. “data-reactid =” 49 “> Taking into account the success of this franchise, it is very likely that the first test will be a great success, as is the case with VALORANT, which is being a sensation on Twitch and whose closed Beta is already It is available in Latin America.
+Taking into account the success of this franchise, it is very likely that the first test will be a great success, as is happening with VALORANT, which is being a sensation on Twitch and whose closed Beta is already available in Latin America.

 Stay informed with us, at LEVEL UP.